Returning to Work from Maternity Leave

 - Bonus points if you can avoid checking your phone during this sacred “me time”!

 - Whatever time you do wake up, try to keep the time consistent each day.
-I learned about this and tons of other sanity-saving life tips from Dr. Darria Long-Gillespie’s book, Mom Hacks.
+I learned about this and many other sanity-saving life tips from Dr. Darria Long-Gillespie’s book, Mom Hacks.

 - Find your routine.

-- By now you know that we’re big fans of routines that are designed to work with your individual life!
+- By now, you know that we’re big fans of routines designed to work with your individual life!

-- Take a week or two to try different things and figure out what works best for your family each morning and stick with it.
+- Take a week or two to try different things, figure out what works best for your family each morning, and stick with it.